bahuljain/jsjs-web/README.md

 The frontend to the JSJS website.

-Install the following before proceeding -
-1. `npm install browserify`
-2. `npm install uglify`
-3. `npm install watchify`
+This is the version running on the [website](jsjs-lang.org).

 ### Dev
 ```
+$ npm install
 $ npm run watch
 ```